 Continue Reading Guest Post: P.J.
 Hoover on The Awesomeness of School Visits »

 G. Neri is the Coretta Scott King honor-winning author of Yummy: the Last Days of a Southside Shorty (Lee & Low) and the recipient of the Lee Bennett Hopkins Promising Poet Award for his free-verse novella, Chess Rumble (Lee & Low).

-His novels include Knockout Games (Carolrhoda Lab), Surf Mules (Putnam) and the Horace Mann Upstander Award-winning,
+His novels include Knockout Games (Carolrhoda Lab),

 Continue Reading Video: A School Visit with Author G. Neri »